gianantonel/gianantonel/README.md

 - 👋 Hi, I’m Gianfranco Antonel, Data Scientist - Machine Learning / Artificial Intelligence Developer with Senior Mechanical Engineering background.
--  Currently working as Data Scientist as External Partner at Mercado Libre, in the People Analytics team, inside the Planning & Analytics Area, through Acciona IT.
+-  Currently working as Data Scientist in the Automation team at TENARIS through Acciona IT.

 I´m enjoying it a lot !!!
-Learning the power of BigQuery !!
+Applying Artificial Neural Networks for Time Series Forecasting !!
 ==============================================

-- I´m 33, from Cordoba, Argentina.
+- I´m 34, from Cordoba, Argentina.
 I strongly think that you create the world around you.
 It means your energy, positive attitude and actions mold your surrounding universe.
 - Passionate about Engineering in general, more specifically cars, planes and machines.
 - River Plate and Arsenal FC fan.